yduf/yduf.github.io/_posts/2017-04-10-arduino-and-linux.md

 ---
-published: false
+published: true
 ---
 ## Arduino IDE on Linux

 There are many IDE available.

-I choose to try [Platform.io](http://platformio.org/get-started).
+I choosed to use [Platform.io](http://platformio.org/get-started).
+Which look more modern than others.
 Setup and installation was straightforward.

 A lot of tutorials are available on [Adafruit](https://learn.adafruit.com/category/learn-arduino) and [www.arduino.cc](https://www.arduino.cc/en/Tutorial/HomePage).
 For eg:
 - [reading analog input](https://www.arduino.cc/en/Tutorial/AnalogInput),